belkapp/apihelper-for-shopify-docs/README.md

 # API Helper for Shopify docs

 The API Helper app for Shopify is available here for install from the Shopify App Store with modules starting at $2 / month.
+Read more about the app here on Medium.

 API Helper simplifies AJAX email sign ups and discount code creation for Shopify.
 The app provides a secure frontend API that provides access to important functions from [Klaviyo](#klaviyo), [Mailchimp](#mailchimp), [Omnisend](#omnisend) and [Shopify](#shopify-\--subscribe) that are not accessible due to CORS policies inside of Shopify themes.
 API Helper provides a simple callback and standard response structure that makes life so much easier.
 API Helper also allows for plug-and-play or 'hot swap' customer sign-ups between Klaviyo, Mailchimp and Shopify.